Nasir-buddy/RDS-Management/README.md

 ## Usage

-After starting the development server, open your web browser and navigate to `http://localhost:3000` to access the application.
+After starting the development server, open your web browser and navigate to `http://localhost:3000  || or any available port will automatically select by the compiler` to access the application.

 ## Contributing